 (Cross-listed with ICAM 130.)
-Treats selected topics drawn from a broad variety of subjects relevant to computer-based art and music making, such as computer active systems, spatialization of visual and musical elements, and critical studies.
+Treats selected topics drawn from a broad variety of subjects relevant to computer-based art and music making, such as computer methods for making art and music, the design of interactive systems, spatialization of visual and musical elements, and critical studies.
 Topics will vary.
 May be repeated five times for credit.
 Portfolio required for admission.
-Prerequisites: VIS 140/ICAM 101; VIS 145A/ICAM 102 and ICAM 103/MUS 170 recommended.
+Prerequisites: VIS 140/ICAM 101; VIS 145A/ ICAM 102 and ICAM 103/MUS 170 recommended.
 Note: Materials fee required.